 If you decide to bottle feed, you will need to teach your baby goat to drink from a bottle.
 Squirting milk into its mouth quickly helps it associate the bottle with milk.
 Baby goats should be fed at least four times a day for the first month, and then you can reduce the number of feedings to three.
 Follow the advice of your vet on the exact amounts of milk to feed and any other supplements needed.
 If you plan to bottle feed, you will need a few items:

 - Goat baby bottle

-- Lamb/goat kid nipple
+- Lamb or kid nipple

-- Goat milk replacement
+- Goat milk replacement formula

-- Colostrum replacement if necessary
+- Colostrum replacement (if necessary)

 How to Let the Mother Feed Her Goat

 If you allow the mother to raise the baby goat, she will do all the work.
 For the first six to eight weeks the baby goat will drink only from its mother.
 Then you can transition the young kid to hay and other foods.
 If you choose this route, you'll still want to spend lots of time cuddling and handling the baby goat so that it learns to tolerate human contact and does not end up skittish.